zeon256/chrome-pwd-dumper-rs/README.md

 ## How to run
 Double click the `exe` after building and it should spit out the passwords in a text file in the same directory

+## Disclaimer
+I shall not be responsible for any crimes committed by anyone that uses this software.
+Use it only for good!

 ## License
 chrome-pwd-dumper-rs is licensed under MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)